adriangut/Portfolio/readme.md

 * Create our header and footer partials
 * Add in Bootstrap

-#Creating New Campgrounds
+#Creating New Dragons

-* Setup new campground POST route
+* Setup new dragon POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form*

-#Style the campgrounds page
+#Style the dragons page

 * Add a better header/title
-* Make campgrounds display in a grid*
+* Make dragons display in a grid*

 #Style the Navbar and Form

 * Add a navbar to all templates
-* Style the new campground form
+* Style the new dragon form

 #Add Mongoose

 * Install and configure mongoose
-* Setup campgrounds model
+* Setup dragons model
-* Use campgrounds model inside of our routes!
+* Use dragons model inside of our routes!

 #Show Page
 * Review the RESTful routes we've seen so far
-* Add description to our campground model
+* Add description to our dragon model
 * Show db.collections.drop()
 * Add a show route/template